Rishabh0523/DevOps/Day - 2 ( SDLC )/README.md

 After the development of the product, testing of the software is necessary to ensure its smooth execution.
 Although, minimal testing is conducted at every stage of SDLC.
 Therefore, at this stage, all the probable flaws are tracked, fixed, and retested.
 This ensures that the product confronts the quality requirements of SRS.

 ## Stage 6: Deployment and Maintenance of Products
-After detailed testing, the conclusive product is released in phases as per the organization’s strategy.
+After detailed testing, the Conclusive product is released in phases as per the organization’s strategy.
 Then it is tested in a real industrial environment.
 It is important to ensure its smooth performance.
 If it performs well, the organization sends out the product as a whole.
 After retrieving beneficial feedback, the company releases it as it is or with auxiliary improvements to make it further helpful for the customers.